informalsystems/quint/doc/quint.md

 The main module must specify a state machine.
-This means it must either define actions named `init` and `step`, specifying the initial state and the transition action respectivefly, or suitable actions defined in the main module must be indicated using the `--init` and `--step` actions.
+This means it must either define actions named `init` and `step`, specifying the initial state and the transition action respectively, or suitable actions defined in the main module must be indicated using the `--init` and `--step` options.

 The following compilation targets are supported